-You can make sure that your EDI solution can accommodate numerous sets of document formats and business rules of trading partners.
-Most trading partners can support up to 100 unique business rules, which include data elements, document fields, and validations (business rule-driven) like shipping address or store numbers
+- Ensure that your EDI solution can accommodate numerous sets of document formats and business rules of trading partners.
+Most trading partners can support up to 100 unique business rules, including data elements, document fields, and validations (business rule-driven) like shipping addresses or store numbers.

-A direct ERP integration with EDI transactions is a must if you manage three or more trading partners.
-If you have two or fewer trading partners, you can employ ‘swivel chair integration,’ which involves manual entry of data into ERP through a stand-alone EDI software
+- A direct ERP integration with EDI transactions is a must if you manage three or more trading partners.
+If you have two or fewer trading partners, you can employ ‘swivel chair integration,’ which involves manually entering data into ERP through a stand-alone EDI

-The real-time document processing is the need of the hour.
+Real-time document processing is the need of the hour.
 If your document flow is affected due to a processing error, you can switch on notifications and alerts to update you on discrepancies.
-To provide faster and uninterrupted service to your customers, you can setup mailbox imports or directly forward the documents from the EDI network on a real-time basis.
+To provide faster and uninterrupted service to your customers, you can set up mailbox imports or directly forward the documents from the EDI network on a real-time basis.

 It is difficult to do business with a trading partner who has not implemented EDI.

-You can positively persuade your trading partners to adopt EDI.
-By doing so, you would not only make your job easy but would also add value to your trading partner’s business.
-Your partners would be willing to do more business with you as you have their best interests in your mind.
+You can persuade your trading partners to adopt EDI.
+By doing so, you would make your job easy and add value to your trading partner’s business.
+Your partners would be willing to do more business with you as you have their best interests in mind.

 The challenges in the implementation of EDI need not hamper the efficiency of the B2B integration process.
-With the help of your service provider and a few right tools, you can successfully manage and overcome these challenges.
+You are bound to have questions, and it’s only right that you leverage the expertise of your EDI service provider to answer your questions and equip you with the right tools to manage and overcome these challenges.

 EDI is the most used B2B e-commerce technology that can drive efficiency, cut costs, and increase customer satisfaction.
 If you are looking for more information on how to streamline your EDI process, here’s an eBook that could prove to be helpful in your EDI implementation journey.